herd/herdtools7/pac_tests/notes/ordering/solver.md

 ### Changes in `archOp.ml`, `AArch64Op.ml` and `value.mli`

-Now each architecture can declare it's own type of constraint, using a generic interface like:
+Now each architecture can declare its own type of constraint, using a generic interface like:

 ```ocaml